netanelgilad/commerce/README.md

   | Slug       | slug  | Text                                          |

   - Create menus with the following slugs:
-    - `next-js-frontend-header-menu` - This will be the top menu of the site
+    - `next-js-frontend-header-menu` - Top menu of the site
-    - `next-js-frontend-footer-menu` - This will be the footer menu of the site
+    - `next-js-frontend-footer-menu` - Footer menu of the site

 ## Running locally

 You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js Commerce.
 It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) for this, but a `.env` file is all that is necessary.
 Be sure to set the value for WIX_CLIENT_ID to the Client ID from your Store's OAuth App.

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control your Shopify store.
+> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control your store.

 1. Install Vercel CLI: `npm i -g vercel`
 2. Link local instance with Vercel and GitHub accounts (creates `.vercel` directory): `vercel link`